seanheyse/Git-Branchy-Story-Exercise-01/AxiomaticOnomatopoeia/FreddieTheFredBlob.md

-Chilling on an old Pre-Calculus math test.
+Freddie is chilling on an old Pre-Calculus math test.